 Uses of Sitz Baths

 One of the most popular uses of the sitz bath is as a means to alleviate the symptoms of hemorrhoids.
-Manysufferers find sitz baths a very effective means to reduce swelling and inflammation in tissue.
+Many hemroids sufferers find sitz baths a very effective means to reduce swelling and inflammation in hemorrhoidal tissue.
 Consequently, sitz baths can help relieve the pain which often accompanies hemroids.

 Sitz baths have many other uses besides the treatment of hemorrhoids.
 Sitz baths can be used to relieve the pain associated with various types of inflammatory conditions in the pelvic area, genital herpes and prostate problems being a couple of examples.
 The treatment can also relieve the pain of certain types of muscle disorders, such as ovarian and uterine cramps in women.
 Sitz baths have long been thought to renew vigor and good health.